Hotels in Cork

 What are the top Cork boutique hotels?

-Book your stay at a stylish boutique hotel in Cork.
-Hayfield Manor is a popular hotel with our travellers, offering guests an indoor pool and a hot tub as well as individually decorated guestrooms with 24-hour room service.
+Choose a stylish and luxurious boutique hotel in Cork.
+Hayfield Manor is a popular hotel with our travellers, offering guests an indoor pool as well as individually decorated guestrooms with 24-hour room service.

 What are some popular hotels in central Cork?

 For hotels in central Cork, check out The River Lee Hotel and Imperial Hotel.
 Travellers love The River Lee Hotel for its location, as well as the indoor pool, hot tub and restaurant this hotel offers.
-Imperial Hotel is another popular central hotel with a hot tub, a full-service spa and a restaurant.
+Imperial Hotel is another popular central hotel with a full-service spa, a hot tub and a restaurant.
 When you stay at one of these central hotels, you'll be in easy reach of top sights including Blarney Castle.
-Cork City Centre and Victorian Quarter are some of the most central areas for your Cork holiday.
+Cork City Centre and South Parish are some of the most central areas for your Cork holiday.

 Find out more about Cork